dodo/node-lift/README.md

 dual side templating, made easy.

-this library tries to simplify templating by lifting parts of a template to the client. these parts will be processed, when the client got all data.
+this library simplifies templating by lifting parts of a template to the client. these parts will be processed, when the client got all data.

 ## installation